davidaknowles/leafcutter/README.md

    * perform differential splicing (here, differential intron excision) analysis
    * plot (differentially spliced) clusters

-:bug: we don't currently have scripts for splicing QTL calling in the git repo, please let us know if this would be useful for you!
+:bug: We don't currently have scripts for splicing QTL calling in the git repo, please let us know if this would be useful for you!

 ### Step 1.
 Converting `bam`s to `junc`s